aknopov/ExtractTR/README.md

 # Extractor of Soil Test Results
 (Done on commission of TTC)

+## Installation
+- Copy package files into some directory.
+- Run script `install.cmd`.
+It will install Python and other dependencies - look the command window for the progress and messages.
+This script needs to be run once for each computer and user.
+- Now you can run the application using either "ExtractTR" shortcut created in installation or just run the script `run.cmd` from the command line.

 ## User Notes
 - The app copies soil test information from source file(s) to the destination.
 - It merges certain cells in columns based on source samples and sorts the resulting data by the soil group in column "CG".